stackcouture/Java-App-CD/README.md

 ```
 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 ```